Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 For me internet was the first way to meet people like me (I still love forums) to work on my projects or discuss.
 In 2009 after the school I had to choose what to do with my life.
 A question that all the young people often face, my choice was very simple: work with computers (without math).
-Something clearly impossible at that time, it was a like an elitarian job, because there was this idea that to be good at computer you needed to be good at math on remembering formulas or calculating algorithms.
+Something clearly impossible at that time, it was a like an elitarian job, because there was this idea that to be good at computer you needed to be good at math i.e. on remembering formulas or calculating algorithms.

 I chose to go to L'Aquila and take a university course at the Academy of Fine Arts on Web Design.
 After all I liked to work with websites, so I was easily getting the piece of paper (my parents were longing for).
 For non-italians, 2009 was the year of the big earthquake with 309 dead and that course never started, so I took a sabbatical year working at the family's shop in the morning and doing a work stage in an IT company in the afternoon for 6 months.